The Star of Life: a shining symbol of what it means to be in EMS

 This symbol shows that we belong to something important and we are part of the power, strength and knowledge of every EMT

-As a child I remember seeing the Star of Life on other people’s clothing and vehicles.
+As a child, I remember seeing the Star of Life symbol on other people’s clothing and vehicles.
 I liked what I saw.
-Somewhere in the back of my mind I hoped that I would be able to put one of those decals on my car when I was old enough to drive, or sew a patch on my jacket and wear it with pride.
+Somewhere in the back of my mind, I hoped that I would be able to put one of those decals on my car when I was old enough to drive, or sew a patch on my jacket and wear it with pride.

 The Star of Life was originally designed and governed by the U.S. National Highway Traffic Safety Administration.

 The serpent and staff in the symbol portray the staff of Asclepius, an ancient Greek physician deified as the god of medicine.
 The staff represents medicine and healing, with the skin-shedding serpent being indicative of renewal.
-Each of the star’s arms has meaning as well.
-Detection, reporting, response, on scene care, care in transport and transfer to definitive care are integral parts of the whole.
+Each of the Star of Life's arms have meaning, each an integral part of the whole:

 The Star of Life is a universal symbol of emergency medical care.
 We place it on our ambulances, uniforms, trauma and med bags, sometimes our personal vehicles, and most of us have at least one T-shirt with the symbol on it.
 It can also be found on road maps and highway signs indicating the location of or access to qualified emergency medical care.